Projected Beach Nourishment Schedules*

 Beach nourishment sand pumping operations were completed early on Sunday morning, August 18, 2019 in the 8200 block of South Old Oregon Inlet Road near Mile Post 17.

-The Gulfstream public beach access just south of Jennette's Pier near Mile Post 16.5 is closed to vehicles (but not pedestrians) until August 27, 2019 while our nourishment contractor removes their equipment from the beach.
+The Gulfstream public beach access just south of Jennette's Pier near Mile Post 16.5 is now fully open.